Georgetown Hoyas football: Alumni

 Perhaps the football team's most accomplished athlete was Al Blozis, who played for the NFL's New York Giants before being killed in action in World War II.
 Blozis's great athletic accomplishments, however, came in shot put and discus.
 He set the world indoor record for the shot put, throwing it 56 feet 4.5 inches in 1941.
 He was the national indoor and outdoor shot put champion in both 1942 and 1943.

 "Big Jim" Ricca, an NFL defensive end and offensive lineman, graduated in 1949 and was the last Hoya to play in an NFL game.

 Jim Schwartz, former head coach of the NFL's Detroit Lions, was a four-year letterman at linebacker.
 He received Distinguished Economics Graduate honors and earned numerous honors in 1988, including Division III CoSIDA/GTE Academic All-America, All-America, and team captain.

 In 2007, the Washington Redskins made Alex Buzbee a reserve player, becoming the first Georgetown player on an NFL team since Ricca retired in 1956.
 In 2010, Buzbee joined the Toronto Argonauts of the Canadian Football League.

 Comedian and actor Jim Gaffigan was a wide receiver at Georgetown in 1985 after briefly playing at Purdue.

+Nick Alfieri, former Hoyas linebacker who had over 300 tackles in his Georgetown career, played professionally in the German Football League for several seasons.

-Players in the NFL Draft
+Players in the NFL draft

 Future non-conference opponents

-Announced schedules as of November 22, 2019.
+Announced schedules as of February 17, 2025.